mhewedy/viper/README.md

 ## Why not Vagrant:

 Vagrant is greate, but I wanted very simple script to control my local VMs.
-Vagrant is very powerful in provisioning part, but mostly I don't need such feature, and I don't want to mantain such VagrantFile.
+Vagrant is very powerful in provisioning part, but mostly I don't need such feature, moreover I don't want to mantain such `VagrantFile` and I see the concept of local vs global boxes is not suited to my case.